 Weeping Peach Blossoms o…

-Approximately 3,000 weeping peaches flourish in the Asahi District's Kaminaka-cho.
-The wa…
+Approximately 3,000 weeping peach trees flourish in the Asahi district's Kaminaka-cho.
+Th…

 Sasahira Workshop holds classes on making artistic handicrafts with lacquer or Japanese w…